usanco984/sephora-skincare-text-mining/README.md

 ---

 ## Business Insights
-This project generated several business-relevant insights:

-- customer reviews can be used to predict both satisfaction and recommendation behavior
-- different business labels may require different modeling approaches
-- recommendation intent and rating do not behave exactly the same way
-- customer reviews reveal not only product feedback, but also signals of promotional campaign activity
-- more preprocessing is not always better; simple pipelines may perform best

-These findings could help retailers and brands better understand customer needs, improve products, and interpret online review quality more carefully.
+The results of this analysis provide several insights that may be useful for businesses analyzing large-scale customer review data.

+First, the results demonstrate that customer review text can serve as a valuable source of information for predicting customer satisfaction and recommendation behavior.
+Even when only the written review text was used as input, machine learning models were able to predict rating sentiment and recommendation outcomes with relatively strong accuracy.
+This suggests that companies can use text mining techniques to monitor customer feedback at scale and detect potential satisfaction issues earlier than through manual review.

+Second, the results indicate that product ratings and recommendation behavior represent related but distinct aspects of customer evaluation.
+Product ratings tend to reflect direct product satisfaction, such as product performance or usability.
+In contrast, recommendation behavior may reflect a broader overall impression of the product, including factors such as value, expectations, and brand perception.
+In this study, Logistic Regression and SVM performed best for rating prediction, while Deep Learning showed slightly stronger performance for recommendation prediction.
+This difference suggests that predicting recommendation behavior may require capturing more complex contextual information from review text.

+Third, the clustering analysis revealed several meaningful themes in customer reviews.
+These included discussions related to skincare concerns such as acne and dry skin, product types such as moisturizers or face masks, and usage experiences such as cleansing and makeup removal.
+These patterns suggest that customer reviews frequently focus on product performance and skincare problems, which can help companies better understand the needs and expectations of their customers.
+An additional interesting finding was the presence of a cluster associated with promotional or influencer-related reviews.
+Words such as “received,” “complimentary,” “influencer,” and “free” frequently appeared together in one cluster.
+This suggests that some reviews may originate from promotional sampling programs rather than purely organic customer experiences.
+For companies analyzing review data, recognizing the presence of promotional reviews may be important when interpreting overall customer sentiment.

+Overall, the findings suggest that text mining of customer reviews can support business decision making by helping companies better understand customer opinions, detect common product concerns, and identify patterns in customer feedback that may not be immediately visible through manual analysis.
 ---

 ## What Went Well
 Several aspects of this project were successful:

-- the workflow was organized clearly into data preparation, modeling, and evaluation
+- The workflow was organized clearly into data preparation, modeling, and evaluation
-- multiple algorithms were compared systematically
+- <Multiple algorithms were compared systematically
-- class imbalance was addressed through balanced sampling
+- Class imbalance was addressed through balanced sampling
-- strong predictive performance was achieved, with the best models exceeding 82% accuracy
+- Strong predictive performance was achieved, with the best models exceeding 82% accuracy
-- clustering identified not only product themes but also a meaningful promotional review cluster
+- Clustering identified not only product themes but also a meaningful promotional review cluster

 A particularly important takeaway was that the best-performing model depended on the target label.
 Logistic Regression and SVM performed strongly for rating classification, while Deep Learning performed best for recommendation prediction.